Prudential Announces Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Prudential

-Prudential plc is a company that provides life and health insurance and asset management services across 24 markets in Asia and Africa.
+Prudential plc is a company that provides life and health insurance and asset management services across Greater China, ASEAN, India, and Africa.
 The company aims to be a trusted partner by offering simple and accessible financial and health solutions.
-It has dual primary listings on the Stock Exchange of Hong Kong and the London Stock Exchange, with additional listings on the Singapore Stock Exchange and the New York Stock Exchange.
+Prudential is listed on multiple stock exchanges, including the Hong Kong Stock Exchange, London Stock Exchange, Singapore Stock Exchange, and New York Stock Exchange.